dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 ## Vue.js, Lanes, and Drag & Drop Support

 For our app, we're going to enable users to simply drag tasks between the different lanes.
 Doing this will update the collection inside the Vuex store that the task belongs to.
-As an additional nicety, we're also going to show a coloured label beside the task on the backlog screen so that it's easy to identify the 'status' of task when we're not on the Kanban board itself.
+As an additional nicety, we're also going to show a coloured label beside the task on the backlog screen so that it's easy to identify the 'status' of the task when we're not on the Kanban board itself.

 To get the dragging working, we're going to make use of the [vue-draggable](https://github.com/SortableJS/Vue.Draggable) component, which is based on the popular [SortableJS](https://github.com/RubaXa/Sortable) library.
 The way that this works is that we wrap the containers that contain the things we want to drag inside the Vue Draggable component, telling it which array from the Vuex store that it should manipulate.
 When we drag an item from one container to another, the component will send us an updated list of items that we can then commit to our Vuex store.